groovy-tutorial/groovy-tutorial/manuscript/frontmatter/Introduction.md

 The "source" for this book is written in Markdown, based on the [LeanPub Manual](https://leanpub.com/help/manual).
 You can access the source from my [GitHub repository](https://github.com/groovy-tutorial/groovy-tutorial).

-I don't provide any warranties, guarantees or certainties[^note].
+I don't provide any warranties, guarantees or certainties[^pekignese].
 You should use this text to help you in your Groovy coding but you are responsible for your journey :)

-[^note]: ... or pekignese
+[^pekignese]: ... or pekignese